‘Vanderpump Rules’ Star James Kennedy Receives Backlash After Calling Brittany Cartwright’s Family Hillbillies

 As long as Tom Sandoval and Ariana Madix continue their friendship with James, he has a solid connection to keep him on the show.
 If that ever diminished, it could possibly result in him being removed from the hit Bravo series.

 The three-part Vanderpump Rules Season 7 will begin this Monday at 9 p.m.
-EST on Bravo.
+ET on Bravo.